Annapurna Circuit Trek

 The weather of Annapurna Circuit Trek / Annapurna Round / Thorong La Pass Trek

-The temperature of Annapurna Circuit Trek varies in their places even at the elevation of the same place facing different directions have different temperatures. so Temperature the approximate temperature of major places of Annapurna Annapurna Circuit Trek / Annapurna Round / Thorong La Pass Trek are as follows
+The temperature of Annapurna Circuit Trek varies in different places, even at the same elevation, and the same place facing different directions has different temperatures.
+So the approximate temperature of major places of the Annapurna Circuit Trek / Annapurna Round / Thorong La Pass Trek are as follows

 | Place | Season | Temperature (Approximately) |